List of operations conducted by Delta Force: Abu Kamal Raid, October 2008

 In October 2008, Delta Force operators took part in the Abu Kamal raid.

 Delta Force Casualties

-Delta Force suffered an overall 20 percent casualty rate.
-By 2009, more than 50% of Delta Force operators had been awarded Purple Hearts.
+Delta Force sustained casualties are unknown.

 Operation Juniper Shield

 Special operations carried out in North Africa are under the codename Operation Juniper Shield.

 Benghazi Evacuation

 During the 2012 Benghazi attack, two Delta Force operators along with five CIA personnel accompanied Glen Doherty to aid the besieged Benghazi Embassy compound, after commandeering a small jet in Tripoli by paying the pilots $30,000 and forcing them to fly the team to Benghazi.
 After fierce fighting, the rescue team including the two Delta operators assisted in evacuating the surviving diplomatic staff to the main Embassy in Tripoli.

-For their courage and bravery, one of the Delta operators, Master Sergeant David R. Halbruner, was awarded the Distinguished Service Cross, while the other, Marine Gunnery Sergeant Tate Jolly, who had passed Delta selection, was awarded the Navy Cross.
-While confusion was still reigning and with the possibility that the US ambassador had been seized by militants, a Delta squadron was forward deployed from Afghanistan to conduct a possible rescue, ultimately it was not required.
+For their courage and bravery, one of the Delta operators, Master Sergeant David R. Halbruner, was awarded the Distinguished Service Cross.
+Marine Gunnery Sergeant Tate Jolly, who had passed Delta selection, was awarded the Navy Cross.
+While confusion was still reigning and with the possibility that the US ambassador had been seized by militants, a Delta squadron was forward deployed from Afghanistan to conduct a possible rescue.
+Ultimately it was not required.
 At the time of the attack, small teams from CIA SAD and JSOC were both conducting operations in Libya – most probably advance work on the later 'snatch' missions conducted by Delta Force.